Doing chores, housework or running errands with a baby can be a challenge. Learn how to get things done with a baby, even if you’re on your own.

 Just because your baby is immobile, doesn’t mean you’re stuck in one place.
 If you had seen my home, you would’ve found more than one blanket on the floors of each room.
 You’d have also seen bouncy seats, cribs, pack and plays and swings, all ready to hold a baby.

 If I needed to be in the living room, I already had a blanket and pillow ready to go.
 His bedroom of course had the crib.
-Even when I needed to cook in the kitchen, I’d bring the infant seat and place him there.
+Even when I needed to cook in the kitchen, I’d bring the infant seat to place him in.

 A baby carrier also frees your arms to do other things while keeping your baby close to you.
 I relied on the Moby Wrap (affiliate link) which helped free my arms while still holding the baby.

-And don’t make the mistake I made and wait until later to give your baby gear a test drive.
+And don’t make the mistake I made at the library and wait until it’s too late to give your baby gear a test drive.
 Give it a go before your baby arrives, and again during those first few days and weeks.
-Make sure you can fold and unfold the stroller (ahem).
 Figuring out baby gear when you’re alone isn’t the best feeling in the world.